-Providing safe, reliable and affordable energy and water supply is vital to meeting the basic needs of communities and for Queensland's economic prosperity.
+Providing safe, reliable and affordable energy and water supply is vital to meeting the basic needs of communities and to ensure a liveable, sustainable and prosperous Queensland.
+This includes opportunities for renewable energy technologies.

 The state's network of high-voltage electricity and bulk water supply infrastructure provides the backbone of this system, moving electricity and water resources from generators and storage sites to the areas in which they are consumed.
 The planning system plays an important role in supporting the timely, safe, cost-efficient and reliable provision and operation of this infrastructure.